antichaos/antichaos/README.md

-- 👋 Hi, I’m @antichaos
+👋 Hi, I’m @antichaos

-- 👀 I’m interested in ...
+👀 I’m interested in Datavisualisation, Tableau, AWS and all kinds of fun 'data' stuff

-- 🌱 I’m currently learning ...
+🌱 Always learning

-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on Tableau projects and Javascript/Python development

-📫 How to reach me ...
+📫 Contact me at johan@antichaos.nl
-- johan@antichaos.nl

 <!---